shabin5785/docker-learnings/Readme_3.md

 - Swarm has a bunch of manager nodes and worker nodes, Managers keep a copy of swarm config in a db (raft db? ) .
 Also it encrypts the communication between slaves.
 There can be multiple manager nodes and many many slave nodes.
 Each of the manager and workers can be a virutal machien or nodes

+- There is a single raft db for all manager nodes ( raft consensus group)

+- mangers can be workers. and we can demote or promote nodes as managers or workers.
+A manager is a worker node with permission to control the swarm .